cube-js/cube/docs/Cube.js-Backend/Deployment.md

 ### Run Docker image

-To run docker image, you have to set environment variables needed for Cube.js Backend to work.
+To run docker image, you need to set environment variables required by Cube.js Backend.
 Generate a secret for JWT Tokens as described in [Security](/security) section and fill in database credentials.
-Also you have to provide a path to the directory for [Data schema](/getting-started-cubejs-schema) files.
+Also you need to provide a path to the directory with [Data schema](/getting-started-cubejs-schema) files.

 ```bash
 $ docker run -p 49160:8080 \